kubafeqt/MouseHandleXY/README.md

 Use key E to left mouse keydown and Q to right mouse click .

+used when my touchpad on Windows 10 doesn't work, because of driver incompability

-innovations in future, for example middle mouse button keydown, positions keybinds, etc.
+innovations in future - for example middle mouse button keydown, positions keybinds, etc.